-The ability to coast is standard on all handles.
+The ability to coast is standard.
 The coasting distance can be adjusted by your service personnel.

 Be even more careful when coasting.
 Make sure you understand the possible hazards.
 Don't place yourself or others at risk.

 Stop your truck completely before getting off.